-- 20.1.
-The trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 20.2.
-Individual academies within the trust notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 20.3.
-Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 20.4.
-All CCTV footage will be kept for six months for security purposes; the lead person in each academy for Data Protection is responsible for keeping the records secure and allowing access. - 20.5.
-The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 20.6.
+- 21.1.
+The trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 21.2.
+Individual academies within the trust notifies all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 21.3.
+Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 21.4.
+All CCTV footage will be kept for one month for security purposes; the Headteacher in each academy is responsible for keeping the records secure and allowing access. - 21.5.
+The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 21.6.
 Written permission will be sought from parents of the pupil at the start of each academic year regarding the use of images/video footage of pupils in a publication, such as the academy/trust website, prospectus, or recordings of school plays.
-This permission can be amended at any time through the year. - 20.7.
-Precautions, as outlined in the Internet Policy, are taken when publishing photographs of pupils, in print, video or on the academy or trust website. - 20.8.
+This permission can be amended at any time through the year. - 21.7.
+Precautions, as outlined in the Internet Policy, are taken when publishing photographs of pupils, in print, video or on the academy or trust website. - 21.8.
 Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.

-21. Data retention
+22. Data Retention

-- 21.1.
-Data will not be kept for longer than is necessary. - 21.2.
-Unrequired data will be deleted as soon as practicable. - 21.3.
-Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts. - 21.4.
+- 22.1.
+Data will not be kept for longer than is necessary. - 22.2.
+Unrequired data will be deleted as soon as practicable.

+- 22.3.
+Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts. - 22.4.
 Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.

-22. DBS data
+23. DBS Data

-- 22.1.
-All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication. - 22.2.
-Data provided by the DBS will never be duplicated. - 22.3.
-Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.
+- 23.1.
+All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication. - 23.2.
+Data provided by the DBS will never be duplicated. - 23.3.
+Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler